 To demonstrate the chasm of correctness between the status quo and game-theoretic approaches, we built a machine learning underwriting model and scored 1,000 loan applications through the model.
 We produced adverse action reasons on the rejected population using drop one, impute median and game-theoretic methods.
 Drop one had severe problems, reporting the wrong top reason 98% of the time.
 Impute median never got the top reason right.
+The game-theoretic approach was correct 100% of the time.
 We’ve seen similar results when analyzing millions of consumer credit applications for our customers before the tech sprint.

 Inaccurate Reason Codes are Bad for Lenders and Consumers